ghofars302/MonoxBot/README.md

 Source code for MonoxBot

+The bot already live.
 If you want invite this bot follow this link <http://monoxbot.ga>

-# Selfhost
+# Self-hosting

 Requirements
 - Python 2.7